 Maryland courts do award alimony, which is the same thing as spousal support.
 The court has different ways of recognizing alimony or spousal support; the monthly payment can last for an indefinite time period or for a specific time period, or it could be a one- or two-time payment of some sort.

-Alimony, which is the same as spousal support, is recognized and often awarded in Maryland.
-It is generally a monthly payment from one ex-spouse to the other.
-Spousal support can last for an indefinite period of time or a specific period of time, depending on the case.
-Parties can agree to waive spousal support, but by doing so, they would be waiving the right to ever request it in the future.
-In other words, the law does not allow a person to request spousal support after it’s been waived.
-If there is a finding by the court that there is no spousal support order or no amount for spousal support, it’s very difficult to modify that.
+Parties can waive support.
+Some parties agree not to have spousal support and to never request it in the future.
+The law does not allow a person to request spousal support after it’s been waived.
+If the court finds that there is no spousal support order or no amount for spousal support, it’s also very difficult to modify that.

 How Is The Amount Of Spousal Support Determined In Maryland?

-For more information on Spousal Support In a Maryland Divorce Case, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (240) 331-0083 today.
+For more information on Spousal Support in a Maryland Divorce Case, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (240) 472-8664 today.